How Policies Work

 A profile is a collection of settings, using specific parameters.
 The profile can have any name and you can reuse it in more than one policy.
 You can configure multiple settings within the profile, but you can only include one profile per policy.

 You can bind policies, with the configured conditions and profiles, to virtual servers, groups, users, or globally.
 Policies are referred to by the type of configuration settings they control.
-For example, in a session policy, you can control how users log on and the amount of time users can stay logged on.
+For example, in a session policy, you can control how users log on and the number of time users can stay logged on.

 - The name of the virtual server that is configured on the appliance.
 The name is sent to Citrix Virtual Apps as the Citrix Gateway farm name.